 If you are one of those yesteryear kids who grew up believing hockey was the national sport of the country, you are in for a shock.
-India does not recognize any particular sport as their ‘national game.’
-This has been confirmed by the Sports Ministry of India.
+No particular sport is recognised as India’s national game, something confirmed by the country’s Ministry of Youth Affairs and Sports.